Japan: Osaka court rules ban on same-sex marriage constitutional

 - Published

-A district court in Osaka has ruled that Japan's ban on same-sex marriages does not violate the constitution.
+Japan's ban on same-sex marriages does not violate the constitution, a district court in Osaka has ruled.

-The ruling dealt a blow to gay couples and rights activists, after another district court, in Sapporo, ruled in 2021 the failure to recognise same-sex marriage was "unconstitutional".
+The ruling dealt a blow to gay couples and rights activists, after another district court in Sapporo ruled in 2021 that the failure to recognise same-sex marriage was "unconstitutional".

 Japan's constitution defines marriage as one between "both sexes".